 Senior Vice President for Administration and Finance, Treasurer

 The Senior Vice President serves as the chief administrative officer for the College combining the functions of a chief financial and chief operating officer.
-In this capacity, he oversees Human Resources, Facilities and Plant Operations, Campus Safety, the Controller’s (Business/Finance) Office, Dining, Procurement, the Bookstore, Central Services, Event Management and Conferences, and Off-Campus Properties.
+In this capacity, he oversees various departments including Human Resources, Facilities Management, Campus Safety, the Business Office, Dining Services, the Bookstore, Central Services, and Conferences and Events.
 Prior to joining Haverford, Mitch spent seven years as Vice President for Finance and Administration, Treasurer at Lafayette College after having worked in the private sector for twenty years, as a Managing Director with UBS Investment Bank/UBS PaineWebber and PNC Capital Markets.
-His client base primarily consisted of colleges, universities, academic medical centers, state systems of higher education, other non-profits and selected governmental issuers.
-Mitch earned his MS and BS degrees from Carnegie Mellon and Arizona State universities.
-In 2015, he was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO), and is the Vice Chair of the Eastern Association of College and University Business Officers (EACUBO).
+His client base primarily consisted of colleges, universities, academic medical centers, and state systems of higher education, among others.
+He earned his MS and BS degrees from Carnegie Mellon and Arizona State universities.
+In 2015, Mitch was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO) and, this year, he became the Chair of the Eastern Association of College and University Business Officers.